We may earn income from links in this post. Please read this Disclosure for details.

 Every year on December 7th, Guatemalans light bonfires and burn the devil in effigy.

-How do they celebrate Christmas in Guatemala?
 During this special Guatemalan tradition, people douse enormous effigies with gasoline and light them on fire in the streets in a ceremony called la quema del diablo (burning of the devil).

 They also light bonfires, buy devil piñatas and enjoy special día del diablo food.
 The fiery festivities kick off the beginning of the Christmas season in Guatemala.